-No filling or grading is proposed for the project other than what is needed for shallow excavations for the light poles and settlement of the synthetic turf.
+No filling or grading is proposed for the project other than what is needed for shallow excavations for the light poles.

 f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.

 Because of the flat topography around the fields, and the minimal amount of ground disturbance associated with the pole construction, the potential for erosion is low.